-DegreeWorks is a web-based degree audit tool that assists students and counselors in monitoring progress toward degree, certificate and transfer completion.
-Data from Spring 2015 shows that of 3,651 students enrolled at Cañada with 6 units or more, 2,375 have an SEP for the term, which accounts for about 65% of our students.
+DegreeWorks is a web-based degree audit tool that assists students and counselors monitor progress toward degree, certificate and transfer completion.
+Data from Spring 2015 shows that of 3,651 students enrolled at Cañada with 6 units or more, 2,375 have an SEP for the term.
+That amounts to about 65% of our students have an SEP.